Real Estate Deeds and Restrictions on Property

 Contact Cavallo and Cavallo Attorneys

 If you are considering purchasing or selling a home or any real estate property, it’s important to know exactly what you are buying and what kind of deed you will need.
 At Cavallo & Cavallo, our experienced real estate attorneys can help you with the entire process of home purchase and property ownership, while always looking out for your best interests.
-With offices in the Bronx as well as New Rochelle, we’re your neighborhood law firm.
+With offices in the Bronx as well as Westchester, we’re your neighborhood law firm.
 Contact us today to arrange for a free consultation.